Several of our faculty members are collaborating on a five-year NIMH-funded R01 study:

 HIV/AIDS, SEVERE MENTAL ILLNESS AND HOMELESSNESS (NIh-NIMH R01 MH 084696-01-A2)

-Now in our second year, this is a randomized controlled trial, investigating the efficacy of an HIV prevention intervention for 300+ men and women with serious and persistent mental illness who are engaging in risky sexual and/or drug use behavior.
+Now in our fourth year, this is a randomized controlled trial, investigating the efficacy of an HIV prevention intervention for 300+ men and women with serious and persistent mental illness who are engaging in risky sexual and/or drug use behavior.
 Our experimental intervention utilizes a psycho-educational model, incorporating Motivational Interviewing.
-We are investigating the extent towhich our intervention is associated with HIV risk behaviors (unprotected oral/anal/vaginal sex, use of dirty IV drug needles, and sex while under the influence of drugs/alcohol), HIV-related knowledge, and skills necessary for HIV risk reduction (use of male and female condoms, dental dams, IV drug needle cleaning, and communication skills).
+We are investigating the extent to which our intervention is associated with HIV risk behaviors (unprotected oral/anal/vaginal sex, use of dirty IV drug needles, and sex while under the influence of drugs/alcohol), HIV-related knowledge, and skills necessary for HIV risk reduction (use of male and female condoms, dental dams, IV drug needle cleaning, and communication skills).
 We are also investigating whether our intervention is associated with accessing HIV Counseling and Testing services for those participants not known to have HIV/AIDS.

 Mental Health Counseling and Behavioral Medicine Program faculty associated with this project:

 Dr. Stephen Brady: Principle Investigator

 Dr. Jori Berger-Greenstein: Co-Investigator and second author of experimental intervention

 Dr. Eric Devine: Motivational Interviewing trainer, fidelity monitoring, first author of experimental intervention

 Kathleen Reid: Interventionist and Evaluator